 |16.||Fujifilm X-T10||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

-Both the M6 and the X-T20 have been discontinued, but can regularly be found used on eBay.
+Both the M6 and the X-T20 have been discontinued, but can regularly be found used on ebay.
 The X-T20 was replaced by the Fujifilm X-T100, while the M6 was followed by the Canon M6 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M6 Manual (free pdf) or the online Fujifilm X-T20 Manual.
+Further information on the features and operation of the M6 and X-T20 can be found, respectively, in the Canon M6 Manual (free pdf) or the online Fujifilm X-T20 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M6 or the Fujifilm X-T20 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS M6:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster burst: Shoots at higher frequency (9 vs 8 flaps/sec) to capture the decisive moment.